-I had stores in Studio City and Santa Monica, CA for many years and am now selling my products online at www.puresensebypaula.com or by phone at (818) 760-0226.
+I had stores in Studio City and Santa Monica, CA for many years and am now selling my products by email firstname.lastname@example.org or by phone (818)760-0226.
 I carry both essential and perfume oils but my first love is plants and all things natural that come from nature.
 I feel that if we can tune in to the beauty, energy and spirit of plants we can heal ourselves mentally, emotionally and oftentimes physically.

 Patchouli (Pogostemon cablin)